captainsuchard/latex-gpr-report-class/README.md

-# latex-gpr-report-class
+# Grundpraktikum Physik - Report class
-This repository is used to create a documentclass which contains some useful environments and functions for the Grundpraktikum Physik at the Carl-von-Ossietzky-Universität Oldenburg
+This repository contains the code to create a new document class.
+The document class may be used to write protocols for the "Grundpraktikum Physik".
+It contains some helpful environments and commands making writing these reports easier